 You want to stay within this limit to avoid the shutter showing up in the image and producing a black ‘curtain’ across a portion of the photograph.
 If you absolutely must shoot at a higher shutter speed to freeze fast-moving objects, for example, then you can use the high-speed sync option on your strobe.

 Shutter speed also has an important effect on photographing the night sky and astrophotography.
 Generally, you will want to shoot with long exposures of around 15 to 25 seconds.
 However, longer than that and you could start to capture light trails in the stars.
-If this is something you actually want, then by all means, shoot with very long shutter speeds in bulb mode, where you manually keep the shutter open.
+If this is something you actually want, then shoot with very long exposure times in bulb mode.
+Here you manually keep the shutter open.
 Star trails can create beautiful effects.
 Otherwise, you will need to use a star tracker device that rotates at the same speed to prevent movement in the image.

-Shutter Speed is an essential tool for getting a photo to match your vision.
+Shutter speed is an essential tool for getting a photo to match your vision.
 The best way to get a handle on it s to set your camera to shutter priority and experiment.
-It would only take a few photos to realize the potencal this setting has on both exposure control and blur control.
+It would only take a few photos to realize the potential this setting has on both exposure control and blur control.